A Conversation on The Lost Scrolls of Ryukyu

 Commemorating and Moving Forward

-As preparations progressed, a note of sadness shadowed our excitement.
+As preparations progressed, a note of sadness foreshadowed our excitement.
 The trip reminded us all on the recent passing of my dear friend and book publisher, GM Mike Swope.
 His presence was deeply missed, and we spoke of him frequently throughout our time in New York, cherishing his friendship and guidance.

 Jeff applies a doo palmok markgi on Nick